 The ankle collar - one of the tallest of the hiking boots we tested - is surprisingly comfortable, and feels great snugged tight around the lower shin.
 It provides amazing ankle stability without the stiff feeling of traditional hiking boot designs.

 This model's lacing system is perhaps the best we tested.
 Four lower eyelets allow you to custom fit the forefoot of the lower boot, which is very flexible.
 Folks with both a wide forefoot and a narrow forefoot praise the fit of the Quest's toe box.
 The middle eyelet has the best positive lock we tested, and its large radius makes it easy to use.
 Two upper eyelets complete the lacing system.
 The design of these upper eyelets is top notch; they capture the laces in such a way that having them pop loose is out of the question, but the laces can still slide freely as your ankle flexes.
-Only the Asolo Power Matic 200 GV has a similar lacing system, though we liked the Quest's a tad better.

 One of the updates to the Quest 4D 3 GTX is the softer, more comfortable leather material around the ankle collar.